 - Salt and pepper to taste

-- In a small saucepan over medium heat, melt the butter.
-Add the garlic and cook until fragrant, 1 minute.
+- In a medium skillet over medium heat, melt the butter.
+Add the garlic and cook until fragrant, about 1 minute.

 - Add the cream and bring to a simmer.
-Reduce the heat to low and simmer until somewhat thickened, about 5 minutes.
+Reduce the heat to low and simmer until it begins to thicken, about 3 minutes.
 Whisk frequently and watch it carefully.

-- Preheat the oven to 400F and line a large baking sheet with parchment paper.
-Place the crusts on the paper and spread each with half of the alfredo sauce.
+- Preheat the oven to 425ºF and lightly grease a large baking sheet or cover a pizza stone with parchment paper.
+Add the crusts and spread each with half of the alfredo sauce.

-- Divide the chicken between the crusts and sprinkle with mozzarella.
-Bake 10 to 12 minutes, until the cheese is melted and bubbly.
+- Divide the spinach and chicken between the crusts and sprinkle with remaining mozzarella.
+Bake 7 to 10 minutes, until the cheese is melted and bubbly.

 - Remove from the oven and let sit 3 minutes to firm up.
 Sprinkle with chopped basil just before serving.

 We loved this recipe however my crust was very soggy.
 I don;t know if I should have cooked the crust before adding toppings.
 It was frozen and I did use fresh spinach with fresh mushrooms.
 I sauteed them with the garlic.
 Very yummy but I’m not so sure we wouldnt love it better as a casserole.
 Just eat it out of the bowl .
 Will definitely make again even NON KETO husband liked it .

 Oh you used the crust frozen?
 Mine was fresh.
 I think that might be part of it!
 Another thing that can help… once it cools a bit, get it onto a cooling rack so the bottom can dry out a bit.
 What brand of crust did you use?